rileythomp/aoc/README.md

 `go run submit.go <level> <input> <year> <day>`\
 will automatically submit the output of\
 `go run main.go <level> <input>`\
 to the AoC API.
-It then generates the AoC submission response locally `aoc/<year>/day<day>/submission.html`
+It then generates the AoC submission response locally and opens it with\
+`open aoc/<year>/day<day>/submission.html`

 The default values are:
 - level: 1
 - input: input.txt
-- year: current yer
 - day:   current day
+- year:  current year

 ---